Find out how to pay your Business Rates, apply for reliefs, register a change in your circumstances and more.

 - Request a copy of Business Rates Bill

 - Business Rates reduction for flood affected premises

-- COVID-19 - Business grant information and applications
+- COVID-19 - Business support grants

 Information, advice and guidance

 - How much are Business Rates?

 - How is my property valued?

 About Business Rates